urbit/developers.urbit.org/content/reference/arvo/lick/guide.md

 This function takes a `mark` string and `msg` string, converts them to integers, forms a cell and jams them with the `jam` function in `noun.py`.
-It's used to produce the jam when sending somethign back to the socket.
+It's used to produce the jam when sending something back to the socket.

 ```python